What makes a good man bad? Nature or nurture? A story of secrets, lies, loss and abuse…

-This is the story of my father, Tomas Ungar, from the small Czech town of Boskovice, who became the more-British-than-the-British Tom Unwin, erstwhile intelligence officer, United Nations diplomat and champion of the downtrodden.
+This is the story of my father Tomas Ungar, from the small Czech town of Boskovice, a Holocaust survivor who became the more-British-than-the-British Tom Unwin, erstwhile intelligence officer, United Nations diplomat and champion of the downtrodden.

-His whole life was a lie of one sort or another and, sifting through a suitcase-full of dusty documents, I gradually came to the hardest conclusion of all: it was possible to be part of the great Jewish exodus and still leave a trail of destruction, which culminated in his complete failure to comfort me when our daughter, Louise, died suddenly.
+But his whole life was a lie of one sort or another and, sifting through a suitcase-full of dusty documents, I gradually came to the hardest conclusion of all: it was possible to be part of the great Jewish exodus and still leave a trail of destruction in his wake.

 Tom has fled Prague, summoning his mother and younger brother.
 They arrived on 29 March 1939, 14 days after the Nazis invaded Prague.